EmilioMendoza98/LoadAndUnloadJSON/README.md

  Loading and unloading json files

 # Dependencies

-Must have pip
+Recomended you install pip

-Must install bcrypt
+You need bcrypt installed

-Must have latest version of python
+Use python version 3.8.5 or higher for best compatibility